Jem212Mac/juniper-cocktails/README.md

 ### Bugs

 1. Early on in the development process I realised that I had inadvertantly pushed my creds.json file to github.
 I was well aware not to do this, but it happened by accident; the .gitignore file had been open in my IDE and I accidentally typed git into this file on the end of the creds.json filename, instead of into the terminal.
 This resulted in the creds.json file being accidentally pushed to GitHub.
 I fixed this by revoking the pushed credentials and creating new credentials and a new creds.json file after I had fixed the .gitignore file.
-2. After deploying my application to Heroku I discovered a bug whereby I could add anything as a favourit cocktail.
+2. After deploying my application to Heroku I discovered a bug whereby I could add anything as a favourite cocktail.
 I realised this was because I reused the code I created for validation of the venue selection for validation of the cocktail selected, but I forgot to change all of the variable names.
 I updated the code and this was resolved.
 3. On completion of testing, I am not aware of any unresolved bugs remaining in the code / application.